 MPH, Johns Hopkins Bloomberg School of Public Health, 2001

 Dr. Johnson’s research interest is in understanding how social experiences (e.g., poverty, family relationships, neighborhood characteristics, life events) shape the biology of child and adolescent development.
-She has examined the role of early life stress in shaping self-regulatory development from the fetal period.
+She has examined the role of early life stress in shaping self-regulatory development beginning in the fetal period.
 Specifically, she is interested in self-regulation as a key source of resilience.
-Other research interests include neurodevelopment in adolescence and its implications for adolescent health policy, social influences on neurodevelopmental trajectories, and adolescent injury prevention.
+Other research interests include neurodevelopment in adolescence and its implications for adolescent health policy, social influences on neurodevelopmental trajectories, and adolescent injury and violence prevention.

 Honors and Awards